mse150s20/p2-kinetics/README.md

 4. KTVB Staff.
 Interactive Map and Timelines Tracking Coronavirus in Idaho. *KTVB.* (Web) - https://www.ktvb.com/article/news/health/coronavirus/idaho-confirms-first-covid-19-coronavirus-case/277-262de30b-ef00-40a2-b40e-43e26f0bb99b
   * This article by KTVB 7 provides a visual representation of the spread of the virus in Idaho with an interactive map and timelines.
 Numbers of confirmed cases, deaths, and recoveries are displayed by county on a map as well as on a timeline, showing the curves for each situation to more easily visualize how many people are recovering/dying once infected.

-5. Centers for Disease Control and Prevention - https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/summary.html#:~:text=On%20March%2011%2C%20the,of%20novel%20influenza%20viruses.
+5. Coronavirus Disease 2019 Situation Summary. *Centers for Disease Control and Prevention* 19 April, 2020.
+(Web)  - https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/summary.html#:~:text=On%20March%2011%2C%20the,of%20novel%20influenza%20viruses.
   * The CDC provides one of the most up to date information regarding the COVID-19 situation in the United States.
 It provides recommendations for what individuals and businesses should do as well as information on the risk and severity of COVID-19